hima-97/ECG-Arrhythmia-Classification/README.md

             'n_estimators': Number of trees in the forest, ranging from 1 to 100.
             'max_features': Number of top-ranked features to consider, ranging from 1 to 20.

         - Initialized GridSearchCV with the Random Forest classifier, parameter grid, and set it to perform 5-fold cross-validation.

         - Utilized two evaluation metrics: 'accuracy' and 'f1_weighted', focusing on overall accuracy and a balance between precision and recall.

         - Fitted the Random Forest model over the defined hyperparameter grid.

         - Iterated over search results, assessing model performance (accuracy and F1 score) across different hyperparameter combinations (trees and features).

-        - Identified the best hyperparameters (search.best_params_) and the highest achieved score (search.best_score_).
+        - Identified the best hyperparameters (search.best_params_) and the highest score (search.best_score_).

         - Refitted the model on the entire dataset using these optimal settings to maximize performance.